zenmediasocial/Direct3D-S2/README.md

 ## ✨ News

+- May 30, 2025: 🤯 We have released both v1.0 and v1.1.
+The new model offers even greater speed compared to FlashAttention-2, with **12.2×** faster forward pass and **19.7×** faster backward pass, leading to nearly **2×** speedup in inference speedup over v1.0.
 - May 30, 2025: 🔨 Release inference code and model.
 - May 26, 2025: 🎁 Release live demo on 🤗 [Hugging Face](https://huggingface.co/spaces/wushuang98/Direct3D-S2-v1.0-demo).
 - May 26, 2025: 🚀 Release paper and project page.